posabsolute/inker/readme.md

 cd inker && npm install
 ```

 You have now everything you need to get started.
-There is an example in dist/nunjuck to help you get started.
+There is template examples in src/templates to help you get started.

 ## Available grunt commands

-grunt watch *watch all source folders for changes*
+* grunt watch *watch all source folders for changes*
-grunt css *Build CSS*
+* grunt css *Build CSS*
-grunt html *Build HTML templates*
+* grunt html *Build HTML templates*
-grunt build *Build css & html*
+* grunt build *Build css & html*
-grunt litmus *send a test email to litmus*
+* grunt litmus *send a test email to litmus*

 ## CSS with Inker